-Another form regulated by the Greek Civil Code is the not-for-profit association (Somatio), which is defined as a group pursuing non-profit activities made up of a minimum of 20 individuals or legal entities, that has acquired a legal personality.
+Another form regulated by the Civil Code is the not-for-profit association (somatio), which is defined as a group pursuing non-profit activities made up of a minimum of 20 individuals or legal entities, that has acquired a legal personality.

-A Somatio is established following the issuance of a court decision, and the registration of its Articles of Association with the competent registry is kept by the court.
-Its provisional directors are included in the Articles of Association and, unless they provide otherwise, new members may always join, subject to the terms and conditions set out therein.
-The general meeting is the Somatio's supreme governing body and may decide on all issues relating to its operation, the entrance or exclusion of members, the election, supervision and revocation of management, the approval of financial results, amendments to the Articles of Association, change of scope and dissolution.
+A somatio is established following the issuance of a court decision, and the registration of its articles of association with the competent registry is kept by the court.
+Its provisional directors are included in the articles of association and, unless they provide otherwise, new members may always join, subject to the terms and conditions set out therein.
+The general meeting is the somatio's supreme governing body and may decide on all issues relating to its operation, the acceptance or exclusion of members; the election, supervision and revocation of management; the approval of financial results; amendments to the articles of association; change of scope and dissolution.

-Unless the Articles of Association provide otherwise, management is exercised by a board, the members of which are elected by a general meeting of members.
-According to the general provisions of the Greek Civil Code, a Somatio is liable for any acts or omissions of the persons representing it, to the extent that such acts or omissions take place in the course of the duties assigned to its representatives and have given rise to an obligation for compensation.
-The person held responsible is also liable jointly and severally with the Somatio.
+Unless the articles of association provide otherwise, management is exercised by a board, the members of which are elected by a general meeting of members.
+According to the general provisions of the Civil Code, a somatio is liable for any acts or omissions of the persons representing it, to the extent that such acts or omissions take place in the course of the duties assigned to its representatives and which give rise to an obligation for compensation.
+The person held responsible is also liable jointly and severally with the somatio.

-Members are liable towards a Somatio for the payment of their contribution.
-A Somatio is wound up in accordance with the relevant terms of its Articles of Association and in any case if the number of its members becomes less than ten.
-It may not distribute profits, dividends or liquidation proceeds to its members, and upon its dissolution any liquidation proceeds will be transferred to other institutions with a similar purpose, according to the provisions of its Articles of Association or a decision of the general meeting.
+Members are liable towards a somatio for the payment of their contribution.
+A somatio is wound up in accordance with the relevant terms of its articles of association and in any case, if its number of members drops to less than ten.
+It may not distribute profits, dividends or liquidation proceeds to its members, and upon its dissolution, any liquidation proceeds will be transferred to other institutions with a similar purpose, according to the provisions of its articles of association or a decision of the general meeting.
 If no such provision or decision exists, liquidation proceeds will be transferred to the State.

-According to the ITC, a Somatio is subject to 24% income tax only in respect of income deriving from commercial activities and is exempted from tax on income arising from the pursuits that fulfil its scope of activities.
+According to the ITC, a somatio is subject to 22% income tax only in respect of income deriving from commercial activities and is exempt from tax on income arising from the pursuits that fulfil its scope of activities.